rabollig/php-imap-backup/README.md

 *There is no restore script yet!*

 I have a few non-tech-savvy people that I help wrangle their computers.
-Some have stopped using regular computers and just use phones and tables with all of their data in the cloud.
+Some have stopped using regular computers and just use phones and tablets with all of their data in the cloud.
 This means they no longer have a workstation backup.
 I'm concerned that they might eventually have an event that deletes all of their precious mail from the cloud - with no way to get it back.